 FICEMS Strategic Plan

-FICEMS member agencies collaborated with other Federal and national association stakeholders to develop a strategic plan to guide the Committee’s activities.
+In 2021, FICEMS member agencies collaborated with other Federal and national association stakeholders to develop a new strategic plan to guide the Committee’s activities through 2025.
 The development process resulted in the creation of a mission and a vision statement for the FICEMS.

-FICEMS Vision statement: A Federal interagency committee that enhances coordination and ensures the strategic alignment of EMS priorities among Federal agencies to ensure safe and effective delivery of healthcare in the out-of-hospital environment.
+FICEMS Vision statement: A Federal interagency committee that enhances coordination and strategically aligns emergency medical services and 911 systems priorities among Federal agencies to ensure safe and effective delivery of healthcare in the out-of-hospital environment.

-FICEMS Mission statement: Ensure coordination among Federal agencies supporting local, regional, State, tribal, and territorial emergency medical services and 9-1-1 systems, to improve the delivery of EMS services throughout the nation.
+FICEMS Mission statement: Ensure coordination and consistency among Federal agencies supporting Federal, state, local, tribal, and territorial emergency medical services and 911 systems to improve the delivery of services throughout the Nation.

 Public meetings of the Federal Interagency Committee on EMS are held twice per year.
 Learn more about upcoming dates, agendas and opportunities for public comment, or download meeting materials from FICEMS meetings since 2006.

-Each year, FICEMS provides a report of its activities to Congress; review these for an overview of Federal activities in EMS, or look for FICEMS reports and memos regarding issues that affect EMS, including preparedness for infectious diseases, information about funding for EMS data collection and use and other important topics.
+FICEMS provides a report of its activities to Congress each year, offering an overview of federal activities in EMS.
+It also releases documents and memos regarding issues that affect EMS such as infectious diseases, information about funding EMS data collection and provider wellness.